gc-proto/experimental/departmental-plans-ministeriels/dp-content-model.md

   </section>
   <section>
     <h2 id="toc01">When to use </h2>
     <p>Use this template for publishing official departmental plans on Canada.ca shortly after tabling.
 The layout ensures a consistent experience for users looking for specific information in the plans.</p>
 </section>
   <section>
     <h2 id="toc02">What to avoid </h2>
     <p>Don&rsquo;t deviate from content specifications, such as headers, sub-headers, text descriptions and table explanations. </p>
 </section>
   <section>
     <h2 id="toc03">Content and design</h2>
     <p>The Departmental plans follow a two-page layout.
 Each page targets an audience with different levels of subject matter expertise. </p>
-    <p>[<a href="https://www.gcpedia.gc.ca/wiki/Part_III_Estimates_Portal#2021.E2.80.9322_Departmental_Results_Report">Templates  for content writers (available on GCpedia)</a>]</p>
+    <p><a class="btn btn-primary btn-lg" href="https://www.gcpedia.gc.ca/wiki/Part_III_Estimates_Portal#2024-25_Departmental_Plan">Templates for content writers</a> (available on GCpedia)</p>
 <section>
       <h3>At a glance page</h3>
       <p>Provides a summary of key information that is easily consumable for an audience that may not have extensive knowledge of the institution&rsquo;s finances or activities.
 The page allows for more design flexibility. </p>
 <p><a class="btn btn-default" href="https://test.canada.ca/experimental/departmental-plans-ministeriels/dp-at-glance.html" role="button">Preview the At a glance page</a></p>
     </section>
     <section>
       <h3>Full plan page</h3>
-      <p>Provides all the details of the  institution&rsquo;s Departmental plan.The template for Departmental plans uses  standard headers and design elements.</p>
+      <p>Provides all the details of the institution&rsquo;s Departmental plan.
+The template for Departmental plans uses standard headers and design elements.</p>
 <p><a class="btn btn-default" href="https://test.canada.ca/experimental/departmental-plans-ministeriels/dp-full-page.html" role="button">Preview the Full plan page</a></p>
     </section>
   </section>